 Again, the shorter the better, but long paths are more excusable than long domains.

 Paths are typically understood as hierarchies that become increasingly

-urls-and-filenames is part of content-guide.
+urls-and-filenames is part of our-style.
 If this were a much larger

 guide, it’s possible that it could be divided further, for example

 Each level of a path should make it possible to find the content beneath it:

 - The content at the root level should reflect that

 /our-style/should make it easy to find